vmasich/ulook/README.md

 etc.

-However implementing something from scratch is a fun - and it is not that complex!
+However implementing something from scratch is a fun - and it is not that complex.

 ### The intended setup:

-*HTTP REST frontend* should be run as a multiple instances, depending on requirements behind Load Balancer ( Kubernetes, NGNX, AWS Elastic LB, etc. )
+**HTTP REST frontend** should be run as a multiple instances, depending on requirements behind Load Balancer ( Kubernetes, NGNX, AWS Elastic LB, etc. )

-*NATS messaging* system should be run as a clustered setup on the low latency network
+**NATS messaging** system should be run as a clustered setup on the low latency network

-*Boltstore* instances should be run as a sharded setup. each instance serves a range of URLs , defined as a range or a pattern, i.e. for 2 instances [0-k] for the first, [l-zZ]* for the second.
-In production implementation the filters can be adaptive, the data on the nodes can be replicated, split, or merged.  the current max size of the node is 1TB
+**Boltstore** instances should be run as a sharded setup with multiple nodes.
+Each instance serves a range of URLs , defined as a range (in current very simple implementation), i.e. for 2 store nodes [0k] for the first, [k~]* for the second store node.
+In production implementation of the filters can be adaptive, the data on the nodes can be replicated, migrated, split, or merged.
+The current max size of the node is 1TB.

-- The implemented architecture is horizontally scalable and addresses pp. 1 and 2 in the problem statement.
+- The implemented architecture is easily horizontally scalable and addresses pp. 1 and 2 in the problem statement.

 - It is designed with a potential for the future